 Q. How much power generating capacity does New York need?

-A. The NYISO, the non-profit corporation which runs the state’s energy grid, has reported that New York needs to build power plants capable of producing 8,600 megawatts of electricity by 2005.
-Half of the 8,600 megawatts of needed power must be in New York City.
-In the short-term (when insufficient supplies can lead to higher electric prices), the NYISO has reported that new plants capable of producing 4,000 to 5,000 megawatts need to be approved by 2001.
+A. The NYISO, the non-profit corporation that runs the state’s energy grid, has reported that New York needs to build power plants capable of producing 8,600 megawatts of electricity by 2005.
+Half of the 8,600 megawatts of needed power must be built in New York City.

+In order to meet New York’s demand for electricity, new plants capable of producing

+4,000 to 5,000 megawatts need to be approved by 2001.

+In the short-term (when insufficient supplies can lead to higher electric prices) new generation is critical.
+Accelerating the siting and process for new, cleaner, diverse power sources will help New York meet the NYISO’s goal of approving 5,000 megawatts by 2001.
 In the long-term, new supply is needed to accommodate the heightened use of electricity by New York’s businesses and residences.
 Such new supplies can bring significant environmental benefits, as aging plants and equipment need to be replaced.

 Q. Who provides power to New York?